BrysonR/SpredShot/README.md

-# GunsNFun
+# SpredShot

-GunsNFun is an online marketplace for guns.
+SpredShot is an online marketplace for guns.

 ## Installation

 1. `docker-compose build`

-//bring up the services layer first
-2. `docker-compose -f services.yml up -d`
+2. `docker-compose -f services.yml up -d` (service layer first)

-3. `docker-compose -d up web`
+3. `docker-compose up -d web`

 ## Usage

 The server is configured to run on port 3069.

-## Contributing

-1. Fork it!
-2. Create your feature branch: `git checkout -b my-new-feature`
-3. Commit your changes: `git commit -am 'Add some feature'`
-4. Push to the branch: `git push origin my-new-feature`
-5. Submit a pull request :D

 ## History